Part-time and vacation work

 - Completing your course early

-- Working after the end of your programme with student immigration permission
+- Working after the end of your programme with Student or Tier 4 immigration permission

 - Consequences of breaching a work condition

 - Work placements

 - Working for an employer based outside the UK

 - People with an immigration status other than 'student' or 'visitor' or 'short term student'

 - Staying the the UK to work after your studies

 If you have Student or Tier 4 immigration permission for full-time studies at Queen Mary, you can work part-time during your studies - see below for details of how many hours and what type of work you can do.
 The wording on your immigration sticker in your passport or in the ‘Remarks’ section of your Biometric Residence Permit will state your work conditions.
 You must check this carefully.

 If you have Student or Tier 4 immigration permission for a part-time course, you are not permitted to work at all in the UK.